nabil34000/schatzhauser/README.md

 	)
 ```

-which needs to access db via txStore, which in turn requires further context.
+It needs to access db via txStore, which in turn requires further context.
 This is the guard of the second type mentioned above.
 It is excluded from middleware in order to avoid unnecessary abstractions.
 We are going to use the check for the accounts limit per ip only inside the register route (handle) anyway.

 This way we cover (more or less) complex Ruby Rack machinery with basic typed Go code.
+And we will be ready for debugging when the shit hits the fan.
 Bear in mind that not everything that can be composed needs to be composed.
 Abstractions/magic bring hidden cost.
 YAGNI.

 ## Setup/Workflow